Harman International: History

-Through this collaboration, Harman will work with SmartThings to design and develop of the SmartThings app, integrate third-party sensors and drive initiatives for IoT platform hub.

-As of early April, 2022 the DOD and DigiTech brands appeared to have been discontinued or sold to another company.
-Tom Cram, former Product Development Manager, speaking of rumors about him rejoining the company stated, "you need to push those rosy thoughts right out of your heads.”
-On April 25 2022, Cor-Tek Corporation stated they acquired those brands and their intellectual assets.
+In May 2025, Harman acquired Sound United, the consumer audio division of Masimo for $350 million; the agreement includes brands such as Bowers & Wilkins, Denon, Polk Audio, and Marantz.

 Private equity attempt

 Harman International Industries was to delist from NYSE in Q3/2007 due to a buy-out by KKR and Goldman Sachs Capital Partners.
-However, as of mid September 2007, KKR announced they would back out of the deal.
-On the news, Harman shares plummeted by more than 24%.
+However, as of mid-September 2007, KKR announced they would back out of the deal.

 Coincident with the buy-out deal, Dinesh Paliwal was hired as company president and CEO in July 2007.
-On July 1 2008, Sidney Harman was succeeded by Dinesh Paliwal as chairman of the board.
-In April 2020 he was succeeded by Michael Mauser, who has been working 22 years for Harman.
+On July 1, 2008, Sidney Harman was succeeded by Dinesh Paliwal as chairman of the board.
+In April 2020 he was succeeded by Michael Mauser.